stayhungry007/video-template-system/README.md

             ```
         - **Windows**

             Download FFmpeg from [FFmpeg official site](https://ffmpeg.org/download.html), extract it, and add the `bin` directory to your system's PATH.
+You need to download ffmpeg of full codecs.

     After installation, verify FFmpeg by running:
     ```bash